 Brief Intervention is a short-term intervention that consists of 2-4 sessions aimed at adolescents who use alcohol, tobacco, and/or other drugs.
 This approach uses motivational interviewing, cognitive behavior therapy, and the stages of change model to meet the needs of adolescents.
 Target audience for this workshop are School Administrators, Educators, Counselors, School Nurses, Community-based organization staff, and others who work with adolescents.
 Workshop will be held at the Tamalpais Union High School District Office - Kreps Conference Center, 395 Doherty Drive, Larkspur.

+There are two more workshops in this series: March 19th and April 23rd.
 Designed for K-12 Social Studies Teachers, Instructional Coaches and Administrators, this free series presents an exciting opportunity to participate in the shifts from the History-Social Science Framework, which include:

 - Focus on Inquiry at the Core

 - An engaged and knowledgeable citizenry in history using the C3 Framework

 - An approach that integrates culturally and linguistically responsive teaching to ensure that all students thrive

 CEUs may be earned.

 Designed for Elementary, Middle and High School Teachers and Instructional Coaches.
 January 15th is the third session of this four-session series.
 Participants will work in grade levels using the Science Framework Instructional Segmants, and bundle blueprints to deepen science lessons and units.
 CEUs may be earned for this series.

 All supervisory employees must receive two hours of sexual harassment prevention training.
 This training must be provided to supervisory employees every other year and/or if you are new to a supervisory position.
 If you are new to a supervisory position, you must attend this training within six months of hire.
 This training is held at no cost for Marin County Educators.